I obviously knew that living with fibromyalgia included intense physical pain. But what I didn’t expect was that it would and could get worse!

 You see, during that time period, I solely treated fibromyalgia with prescription medication.
 Why?
 Because that is all my insurance would cover.
 Yet, not one prescription, not even my pain medication helped to improve my life, instead, they led me on a path of destruction.

 That’s when I took control of my body and healthcare.
 Click here to read about five ways that I successfully combat pain from fibromyalgia and here for my full pain management plan.
-The improvement of pain and how this disease treats my body has changed for the better in the past seven years.
-I have actually had pain-free days, and fibromyalgia no longer controls my day to day life.
+I have good and bad days, but none are as bad as they were when I treated pain with pharmaceutical medications.

 What to expect